what-to-bring-library-study-session

 Bring the charger for your laptop, earbuds, iPad, phone and any other electronic device you need for your study session.

-BONUS TIP: If you often study outside your home, buy spares of each charger you need and leave them in your bag.
+TIP: If you often study outside your home, buy spares of each charger you need and leave them in your bag.
 You won’t ever forget them and can just grab your bag and go.
 You’ll never be out of power again.

-5. Headphones
+5. Headphones or Earbuds

-You’ll need these for VideoNotes, audio lectures or listening to music while you study.
-If you prefer wireless earbuds, always carry a corded backup in case of Bluetooth connection or power issues.
+If you prefer wireless earbuds, always carry a corded backup in case of Bluetooth connection failure or power issues.
+I’ve had both these issues happen to me more than once.

-BONUS TIP: Always charge wireless earbuds before you leave the house.
+TIP: Always charge wireless earbuds before you leave the house.

 6. Textbooks & Reference Books